subalterngames/json_wrapper/README.md

 Newtonsoft JSON is my preferred means of handling JSON in Unity.
 However, setting it up is not straightforward or well documented.
 I always forget how to do it!
 So I created this repo, which includes installation instructions and a helpful wrapper class: `JsonWrapper`.

+*Note:* Newtonsoft JSON is quite powerful and flexible.
+The `JsonWrapper` implementation is the "one size fits all" version that I typically use for save files in my own projects.
+This class might not be sufficient for more complex tasks.

 ## Example usage

 ```c#